The Best Blackout Curtains for the Bedroom

 Some blackout curtains also feature a weighted bottom hem or magnetic strip to further seal off any light seepage.
 If you choose this, install these curtains according to brand instructions, making sure the magnetic strip is not visible when curtains are drawn back.

-While some curtain claim to be “blackout,” pay attention to the material, color, and the denseness of the weave—all of which affect the curtain’s ability to keep light out.
-Look for brands that offer triple-weave polyester fabric and provide a specific percentage of light blocked.
-Blocking between 85 and 98 percent of light is best for bedrooms, for example, where you may want a tiny bit of ambient light in order to navigate the room in the dark.
+With blackout curtains, pay attention to the material, color, and the denseness of the weave—all affect the curtain’s ability to keep light out.
+Manufacturers often specify the percentage of light blocked out by a curtain.
+A higher number isn’t necessarily always better.
+In bedrooms, for instance, it’s usually best for blackout curtains to block between 85 and 98 percent of light—not 100 percent—because a small amount of ambient light helps to navigate the room in the dark.

-Even when a brand advertises 100 percent light-blocking, this claim is dependant on how much light is entering your home, whether it is natural or artificial, and whether it shines directly into your room.
+Bear in mind also that curtain opacity is dependent on how much light is entering your home, whether it is natural or artificial, and whether it shines directly into your room.
 If you want to get as close to 100 percent light reduction as possible, aim for black or darker fabric.
 While lighter fabrics can still block out a significant portion of light, black absorbs heat, light, and sound better.

 The Best Blackout Curtains